cpcerrato/dukascopy-downloader/README.md

   - `spread`: aggregated from tick bid/ask; fallback is `1` point if no tick data is available for the candle.
   - Recommended: use `--infer-tick-size` (or `--tick-size 0.00001` for 5-digit FX) and import the generated tick CSV into your MT5 custom symbol.
 MT5 will rebuild bars/spreads internally, avoiding guesses on our side.

-Sin plantilla, los CSV incluyen cabeceras y usan:
+Without a template, CSVs include headers and use:
 Ticks: `timestamp,ask,bid,askVolume,bidVolume`.
-Velas: `timestamp,open,high,low,close,volume`.
+Candles: `timestamp,open,high,low,close,volume`.
-Por defecto el `timestamp` es Unix ms UTC si no se pasa `--timezone/--date-format`.
+By default `timestamp` is Unix ms (UTC) unless `--timezone/--date-format` is provided.

 **Generation options**